 2. Truckstop

-Another major player in the online load board industry is Truckstop.
+Another major player in the online load board industry is Truckstop, which is popular among truckers searching for power only meaning in trucking opportunities.
 This platform offers a range of tools for carriers, brokers, and shippers to connect and find loads, including Power Only trucking opportunities.

 - Large variety of loads available, including Power Only